-As a public drinking water supply source, Otisco Lake is provided a level of enhanced protection thorough the Otisco Lake Watershed Rules and Regulations.
+As a public drinking water supply source, Otisco

+Lake is provided a level of enhanced protection thorough the Otisco Lake Watershed Rules and Regulations.
 However, while applicable to lake resource management, these rules and regulation focus on drinking water quality needs.
 There is some state and federal agency authority over lake resource management and land use, but it is limited.
 As a result, actions and activities having the greatest impact upon land use and ultimately the lake are conducted at the local level.
-Therefore, municipal decisions play a much larger role in how well a lake is protected form development activities.
+Therefore, municipal decisions play a much larger role in how well a lake is protected from development activities.

-There is a long history of lake and watershed stewardship conducted cooperatively by the Onondaga County Water Authority (OCWA) as the drinking water supply purveyor, Onondaga County agencies as well as a number of federal and state agencies.
-A more recent addition has been a local non-profit lake association (Otisco Lake Preservation Association) as a primary impetus for lake management activities (e.g., aquatic vegetation management, invasive species control, land use policy) and public outreach activities.
+There is a long history of lake and watershed stewardship conducted cooperatively by OCWA as the drinking water supply purveyor, Onondaga County agencies, and a number of federal and state agencies.
+A more recent addition has been OLPA, a local non-profit lake association, as a primary impetus for lake management activities (e.g., aquatic vegetation management, invasive species control, land use policy) and public outreach activities.

-A view of Otisco Lake, north of the narrows.
-Primary roadways adjacent to the lake are Otisco Valleey Road (left) and Route 174 (right).
-Otisco Lake outlet dam also visible (center left)
+A view of Otisco Lake north of the Narrows.
+Primary roadways adjacent to the lake are Otisco Valley Road (left) and Route 174 (right).
+Otisco Lake outlet dam is also visible (center left)

-Otisco Lake is provided a level of enhanced protection through the Otisco Lake Water-shed Rules and Regulations.
+Otisco Lake is provided a level of enhanced protection through the Otisco Lake Watershed Rules and Regulations.